-C. Reviewer and Course Selection
+3.2.3.3.
+Reviewer and Course Selection

-To ensure that feedback is most constructive for the candidate, as well as the PRC, Dean, CPTC, and Provost, the choice of reviewers should be made by the candidate in consultation with the PRC and the Dean.
+To ensure that feedback is most constructive for the candidate, as well as the PRC, Dean, CPTC, and Provost, the choice of reviewers should be made by the candidate in consultation with the PRC and the Dean, with the PRC bearing final responsibility for timeliness of review scheduling and submission of evaluation reports.
 Most reviews will be made by members of the candidate's own department, but reviews by members of other departments may be more appropriate at particular times, such as for candidates in interdisciplinary fields, and are encouraged.
 The selection of the course to be observed should also be made by the candidate in consultation with the PRC and the Dean.
 The selection of the reviewer and course to be reviewed should occur by the third week of the semester in which the review is to occur.
-As indicated in Section IV.B.2 of The Application Process for Promotion, the peer review of candidates for promotion should occur no later than the spring semester prior to the candidate's submission of his/her application and supporting materials.
-Peer review of candidates for reappointment should take place early enough in the spring semester so that the observation process is completed before the due dates for submission of reappointment materials, as described in Section III of The Application Process for Reappointment and Tenure.
-This will allow the candidate to have sufficient time to incorporate the peer feedback process into his/her reflection of high caliber, effective teaching as described in Section I.A of The Application Process for Promotion.
+As indicated in 3.2.3.2.2, the peer review of candidates for promotion should occur no later than the spring semester prior to the candidate's submission of their application and supporting materials.
+Peer review of candidates for reappointment should take place early enough in the spring semester so that the observation process is completed before the due dates for submission of reappointment materials, as described in 3.2.3.2.1.
+This will allow the candidate to have sufficient time to incorporate the peer feedback process into their reflection of high caliber, effective teaching as described in Section 2.2.

-D. Process for the Peer Observation of Teaching
+3.2.3.4.
+Process for the Peer Observation of Teaching

-The process for the observation is described below; it includes a pre-observation meeting, the observation itself, and a post-observation meeting.
+The process for the observation is described below; it includes a preobservation meeting, the observation itself, and a post-observation meeting.
 Once the course and reviewer have been selected, the candidate and the reviewer will agree upon a date for and duration of the classroom observation which should occur by week 12 of the current semester.
 The expectation is that the observation will last for at least one hour.
 The faculty peers will also agree upon a date for the pre-observation meeting, which should occur during the week prior to the observation; and a date for the post-observation conference, which should occur within a week after the class observation.